Siphon880gh/rapid-tools-suite/readme.md

 ```
 <br/>

-**AJAX AND BACKEND EMULATION**<br/>
+**AJAX**<br/>
 *AJAX*: Ajax has many methods: get, post, put, patch, update, delete, head, and options.
 There are many ways to pass parameters and different ways to setup done callbacks.
-Rapids.iajax(..) offers a uniform way of making ajax requests regardless of method.
+Rapids.ajax(..) offers a uniform way of making ajax requests regardless of method.
 Then when the request passes, Rapid gives you the ajax code in the console.
 You just copy and paste that to your code and be confident it will work!

 Last parameter should be a done callback that handles the responseText on the client side.
 If you do not want to bother with a done callback, pass null.
 The console will still return a console.dir but the ajax code it gives you will exclude any done callback.

 ```
 //Customer seeing all items available
-Rapid.iajax("GET api.php/sales/items", function(data) { console.dir(data); });
+Rapid.ajax("GET api.php/sales/items", function(data) { console.dir(data); });
 ```
 ```
 //Viewing a specific item
-Rapid.iajax("GET api.php/sales/items/45", function(data) { console.dir(data); });
+Rapid.ajax("GET api.php/sales/items/45", function(data) { console.dir(data); });
 ```
 ```
 //The merchant seeing his items
-Rapid.iajax("GET api.php/sales/items", {merchantID: 1}, function(data) { console.dir(data); });
+Rapid.ajax("GET api.php/sales/items", {merchantID: 1}, function(data) { console.dir(data); });
 ```
 ```
 //The merchant adding a new item
-Rapid.iajax("POST api.php/sales/items", {merchantID: 1, category: "CDs", name: "John Doe's Music - Album 1", price:9.50}, null);
+Rapid.ajax("POST api.php/sales/items", {merchantID: 1, category: "CDs", name: "John Doe's Music - Album 1", price:9.50}, null);
 ```
 ```
 //The merchant changing the price
-Rapid.iajax("PATCH api.php/sales/items/46", {merchantID: 1, price: 9}, null);
+Rapid.ajax("PATCH api.php/sales/items/46", {merchantID: 1, price: 9}, null);
 ```
 Note: The above uses of GET, POST, and PATCH uses RESTful API conventions.
 Brief review: GET to read information.
 POST to write information when you don't have a precise URI path (notice it isn't POST api.php/sales/items/46).
 PUT is to write information when you do (correct: PUT api.php/sales/items/46).
 PATCH is to update partial information.
 UPDATE is to update all the information.
 DELETE is to remove information.
 HEAD is for debug information, meta information, or description about the resource.
 OPTIONS is to list all available API methods and URI paths.

+**JAVASCRIPT MYSQL**<br/>
-*Backend:* Don't have external php pages setup for ajax requests to work on?
+*Javascript mysql:* Don't have external php pages setup for ajax requests to work on?
 Or you find PHP too troublesome to code because the feedback on errors aren't instant like it is in javascript?
 No Problem.
-You can quickly emulate a php page that queries the database, fetch any associated rows (if it is a query like SELECT), and echo a json as a response to ajax - all in command line.
-Of course, you need to setup your database credentials in a file rapid-backend.php beforehand and make sure you change the master password (aka Rapid Key) to your own.
+You can in javascript write an equivalent php page that queries the database, fetch any associated rows (if it is a query like SELECT), and echo a json as a response to ajax - all in command line.
+Of course, you need to setup your database credentials in rapid-mysql.php beforehand and make sure you change the master password (aka Rapid Key) to your own if the website is on a remote development server.

 Authenticate for the webpage.
-Then you can start querying the database on the emulated backend (This can be typed in command line or be part of your code.)
+Then you can start querying the database in javascript mysql (This can be typed in command line or be part of your code.)
 ```
-Rapid.backend.db("./Rapid/js/rapid-backend.php","password123");
+Rapid.mysql.connect("./Rapid/js/rapid-mysql.php","password123");
 ```

-Now for the actual emulation.
-You must first setup listeners for those requests using Rapid.backend.ilisten(..), then send the request using Rapid.backend.iajax(..) to correctly make ajax requests to the emulated backend (rather than call external php pages).
+Now for the actual rerouting to javascript mysql.
+You must first setup listeners for those requests using Rapid.serverListen(..), then send the request using Rapid.ajax(..).
+Rapid's Ajax will internally be rerouted from requesting external php pages to the javascript mysqli.

 In this example, we are querying the database with sql injection protection, then echoing the response to AJAX (initScope lets us initialize some PHP variables and that method is totally optional in the chain):

 ```
 //PEDANTIC EXAMPLE: Querying the database with sql injection protection and echo:
-Rapid.ilisten(Rapid.backend.Chain("GET api.php/sales/item").initScope("$arr1=array();").fetchQuery({$arr1:/"SELECT * FROM sales WHERE merchantID='" . mysqli_real_escape_string($_GET["merchantID"]) . "' LIMIT 1"/}).setFinalEcho("echo json_encode($arr1);"));
+Rapid.serverListen(Rapid.mysql.Chain("GET api.php/sales/item").initScope("$arr1=array();").fetchQuery({$arr1:/"SELECT * FROM sales WHERE merchantID='" . mysqli_real_escape_string($_GET["merchantID"]) . "' LIMIT 1"/}).setFinalEcho("echo json_encode($arr1);"));

-Rapid.iajax("GET api.php/sales/item", {merchantID:1}, function(data) { console.dir(data); });
+Rapid.ajax("GET api.php/sales/item", {merchantID:1}, function(data) { console.dir(data); });

 console.dir(Rapid.ihelpers.listeners["GET api.php/sales/item"]);
 ```